Torsion of $\mathbb Q$-curves over number fields of small odd prime degree: Torsion over number fields of degree or

 \begin{lemma} There are no $\Q$-curves over number fields of degree $5$ or $7$ with a point of order $14$. \end{lemma} \begin{proof} If $E$ was such a $\Q$-curve, then there would be a rational elliptic curve $E''$ with a $14$-isogeny over an extension of degree $5$ or $7$, which is impossible by \cite[Theorem 1.3]{ja}, unless $E''$, and hence also $E$, has CM.
 However, by \cite[5.5 and 5.7]{CMcase}, this is also not possible. \end{proof}

-\begin{lemma} There are no $\Q$-curves over number fields of degree $5$ or $7$ with a point of order $18$ or $24$, or independent points of order $2$ and order $12$.
-Furthermore, there are no $\Q$-curves over number fields of degree $7$ with a point of order $20$, or independent points of order $2$ and $10$. \end{lemma} \begin{proof} For the first part, note that $5$ and $7$ do not divide $|\GL_2(\Z/3\Z)|$ and $|\GL_2(\Z/2\Z)|$.

-Now if $E$ is a $\Q$-curve over a number field of degree $5$ or $7$ with the mentioned torsion group, we can assume that there is a $2^k\cdot 3^\ell$-isogeny to an elliptic curve $E'$ with rational $j$-invariant.
+\begin{lemma} There are no $\Q$-curves over number fields of degree $5$ or $7$ with a point of order $18$ or $24$, or independent points of order $2$ and order $12$. \end{lemma} \begin{proof} If $E$ is a $\Q$-curve over a number field of degree $5$ or $7$ with the mentioned torsion group, we can assume that there is a $2^k\cdot 3^\ell$-isogeny to an elliptic curve $E'$ with rational $j$-invariant.
 Let $E''/\Q$ be the rational twist of $E'$, and let $E'''$ be the corresponding twist of $E$.
-Then there is A $2^k3^\ell$-isogeny $E'' \to E'''$ defined over $K$.
-Since $5$ and $7$ do not divide $|\GL_2(\Z/3\Z)|$ and $|\GL_2(\Z/2\Z)|$, it follows that this isogeny is in fact defined over $\Q$, so $E'''$ is also rational.
+Then there is a $2^k3^\ell$-isogeny $E'' \to E'''$ defined over $K$.
+Since $5$ and $7$ do not divide $\#\GL_2(\Z/3\Z)|$ and $\#\GL_2(\Z/2\Z)$, it follows that this isogeny is in fact defined over $\Q$, so $E'''$ is also rational.
 We conclude that $E$ has rational $j$-invariant.
-By the results in \cite{alvaro-quintic} for $K$ of degree $5$, and \cite{basechanges} for $K$ of degree $7$, and using \cite[Theorem 5.1.2]{guzvic2021torsion}, we reach a contradiction.
+By the results in \cite{alvaro-quintic} for $K$ of degree $5$, and \cite{basechanges} for $K$ of degree $7$, and using \cite[Theorem 5.1.2]{guzvic2021torsion}, we reach a contradiction. \end{proof}